betterscientificsoftware/swe-cse-bof/2015-11-sc15-bof/index.md

 David E. Bernholdt, Neil Chue Hong, Kengo Nakajima, Daniel S. Katz, Mike Heroux, and Felix Schuermann, organizers, Birds of a Feather session on Software Engineering for Computational Science and Engineering on Supercomputers, in _International Conference for High Performance Computing, Networking, Storage and Analysis_ (SC '15), November 2015, URL: https://swe-cse.github.io/2015-11-sc15-bof/.

-_Note_: This web page was previously available at https://cse-software.org/resources/events/2015-11-sc15-bof/, and was migrated in November 2017.
+_Note_: This web page was previously available at https://cse-software.org/resources/events/2015-11-sc15-bof/, and was migrated to the current location in November 2017.

 [_SC15 Schedule Entry_](http://sc15.supercomputing.org/schedule/event_detail?evid=bof152)